-The Initial Consultation on the M&WLPR includes the methodology used to define areas of search for silica sand extraction within Policy MP2.
-Therefore, the strategic alternatives to the methodology are included in this sustainability appraisal.
+The Initial Consultation on the M&WLPR included the methodology used to define areas of search for silica sand extraction within Policy MP2.
+This methodology is included within the Preferred Options Policy MP2; therefore, the strategic alternatives to the methodology are included in this sustainability appraisal.
+A strategic alternative for the location of sand and gravel and carstone extraction has been considered in this sustainability appraisal; 1) within 5 and 3 miles, or 2) within 10 miles; of urban areas and main towns.
 The sustainability appraisal of the complete Policy MP2 is included in Appendix A to this report.